OksanaOxana/finalProjectreact/README.md

 ### About The Project

 This is my final project after completing the React course.
 In this project, I decided to talk about my favorite bloggers, since this is very relevant now - people are increasingly going online.
 I talked about five bloggers.
 These are completely different blogs - a blog of an IT specialist, a content photographer, a culinary blog, a blog about Italy and Sweden.These are very different people, but they have one thing in common - each of them is trying to do the World has become a better place in its own way!

-In this project I used API and Hooks:
+I used HTML5/CSS3, GSAP, Bootstrap, various JS methods - map(), filter() and React hooks:

 * useState()
 * useEffect()
 * useRef()
+Integrated API for searching calories in user-entered foods

 Use the `BLANK_README.md` to get started.